Eric J Ma's Website

 The trigger itself is just an OpenCode plugin.
 It hooks into OpenCode's event system, counts turns, and fires reviews.
 No fork, no separate daemon, no modified binary.
 You install the plugin and your existing OpenCode setup gains the feedback loop.

-Memory lives in ~/.autolearn/memory.md.
-User preferences live in ~/.autolearn/user-profile.md.
-Skills live in ~/.autolearn/skills/{name}/SKILL.md.
-All plain text.
-All human-readable.
-All directly loadable as OpenCode instructions.
+I started with a single markdown file.
+Memory lived in ~/.autolearn/memory.md.
+User preferences lived in ~/.autolearn/user-profile.md.
+Skills lived in ~/.autolearn/skills/{name}/SKILL.md.
+All plain text, all human-readable, all directly loadable as OpenCode instructions.

-I considered SQLite.
-It would be more queryable.
-But the agent needs to read these files as context, and OpenCode loads instruction files as plain markdown.
-A database would add a conversion layer between storage and context.
-Markdown files serve double duty: they are both the storage and the context injection.
-No conversion needed.
+I picked markdown deliberately.
+I considered SQLite; it would be more queryable.
+But the agent reads these files as context, and OpenCode loads instruction files as plain markdown.
+Markdown served double duty: it was both the storage and the context injection.
+If I wanted to see what my agent had learned, I cat the file.
+If I wanted to correct a lesson, I edited it.

 Reviews run as subprocesses